Thermostatistical analysis and negative heat capacities of Yukawa and Lee-Wick potentials in noncommutative phase spaces: Non-commutative classical model of Yukawa and Lee-Wick potential

-In this way, we obtain corrections to Newton’s second law that depend on the NC parameter and variations of the central potential.
-These corrections can be interpreted as perturbations produced by the external potential \cite{11,12}.
-Although the Hamiltonian in the eq.(\ref{2}) is a constant of motion, the components of the angular momentum $L_i = \mu\, \epsilon_{ijk}\, x_j\, \dot{x}_k$ are not conserved, and $L_i$ does not generate rotations in the NC framework.
-However, the rotation generator around the $\Theta$-axis is conserved.
-Thereby, we consider only the ${\cal Z}$-component of the NC parameter, that is, $\Theta_{i}=(0,0,\Theta)$ \cite{11,12}, we have
+In this way, corrections to Newton’s second law arise that depend on the NC parameter and on the variation of the central potential.
+These corrections can be interpreted as perturbative effects induced by the NC structure \cite{11,12}.

+Although the Hamiltonian in Eq.~(\ref{2}) is a constant of motion, the components of the angular momentum $L_i = \mu\, \epsilon_{ijk}\, x_j\, \dot{x}_k$ are not conserved, and $L_i$ does not generate rotations in the NC framework.
+However, the generator of rotations around the $\Theta$-axis is conserved.
+Therefore, restricting to $\Theta_{i}=(0,0,\Theta)$ \cite{11,12}, we obtain